East Cornwall · PL22

 Renovations & Remodels in Lostwithiel

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Lostwithiel, that work is shaped by the place itself — Lostwithiel is a medieval town on the river Fowey, formerly the capital of Cornwall, with a strong antiques trade, a Norman church and an extensive Conservation Area, with a building stock that leans toward medieval and Georgian merchants' houses and Victorian terraces.
+The Lostwithiel version of this work has its own character — Lostwithiel is a medieval town on the river Fowey, formerly the capital of Cornwall, with a strong antiques trade, a Norman church and an extensive Conservation Area, with a building stock that leans toward post-war estates and medieval and Georgian merchants' houses.

 - Conservation Area